 As a draw-activated device, the SMOK MICO is a great choice for those looking to make the switch from smoking cigarettes.

-As a fourth option, you could purchase a tank/mod combination.
+As a third option, you could purchase a tank/mod combination.
 Though more sophisticated than all-in-one devices, you might prefer the additional settings they offer.
-We would recommend a tank designed for MTL vaping, such as the Innokin Prism T20S, paired with a mod such as the Aegis Mini.
+We would recommend a tank and mod combo designed for MTL vaping, such as the Siegelie Snowwolf Mfeng UX.

 One great thing about quitting smoking with vaping is the vast array of e-liquids available.
 You may choose to start with a tobacco flavoured e-liquid, such as Tobacco Sunrise, or move away from tobacco completely with a fruit, sweet or drink flavoured e-liquid.